 Is it a pond dock?
 Is it a swimming hole?
 So much want is going on right now with this natural pool design that brings together the feel of a lake dock and step down swimming pool.

-Don’t think you can’t have a pond, or two, due to spacial constraints.
+Don’t think you can’t have a pond, or two, due to spatial constraints.
 Boxwood borders and different sizes of similar colored pavers make this tiny space look much larger than what it is- and utilizes every bit of yard available.

-Make your pond mirror more than the just the vegetation.
+Make your pond mirror more than just the vegetation.
 Walkway and doorway designs can be repeated in the shapes of your ponds to piece together the look of your yard.

 Add elegance and flow with the use of graceful curves and gentle turns with the use of circular ponds.
-Circles balance out the towering vertical lines of this pergola that provides foreground to the matured trees in the background.
+Circles balance out the towering vertical lines of this pergola that provides a foreground to the matured trees in the background.